 For Customer Experience, “Just OK” Is Not OK by Camilo La Cruz

 (Fast Company) The brands we celebrate unequivocally have superior customer experience–something only 3% of companies can claim.
 These questions will help get your company there too.

 My Comment: Just okay is NOT okay.
 Good enough is NOT good enough.
 There is a big difference between satisfied customers and loyal customers.
-Companies that aim to “satisfy” their customers miss the opportunity to create a more meaningful business relationship that fosters repeat business, word-of-mouth-marketing and more.
-I was surprised from the Forrester research that three out of four companies have a goal of being different based on the customer experience, but that only 3% actually seem to do so.
+Companies that aim to “satisfy” their customers miss the opportunity to create a more meaningful business relationship that fosters repeat business, word-of-mouth marketing and more.
+I was surprised by the Forrester research that three out of four companies have a goal of being different based on the customer experience, but that only 3% actually seem to do so.
 It wouldn’t hurt any company – even the ones in the top 3% – to read through the list of ideas in this article.

 How to Win a Customer Back by Geoffrey James

 (Inc) Departing customers can teach you how to win them back, but only if you’re open-minded.

 My Comment: Another great list from Geoffrey James.
 I especially like the first strategy in winning a customer back, which is to get the back story.
 There is an old saying: The thinnest piece of paper has two sides.
 Make sure you get BOTH sides of the story!

 Shoppers Will Switch for Customer Service By Brian O’Connell

 (The Street) Consumers know time is a commodity too, like ball bearings and Barbie dolls.
 So when they’re doing their holiday shopping or are online looking for a good deal on gifts, they don’t want to wait or find problems completing a purchase, and they expect fair treatment from retailers.